SalesLoft/DevelopmentInterviewStarterKit/README.md

 This application is a jumping off point for the SalesLoft Development Interview, its designed to cut out boilerplate so you can get straight to coding.

+**For full-stack submissions**: Please build both a Rails back-end and a React front-end.
+Think carefully about the responsibilities of each component.

 Included in the package.

 - Rails 5 Application